callum-hart/mono/docs/first_draft.md

 An equivalent system is missing from CSS - a style can be modified by anyone from anywhere.

 Mono denounces this liberal attitude to overrides.

-- prevents unnessessary overrides & provides a system to control overrides.

-Mono imposes restrictions on what styles can change, who is allowed to change them, & how they can be changed - a system mono calls **controlled overrides**.
+Instead, it imposes restrictions on what styles can change, who is allowed to change them, & how they can be changed - a system mono calls **controlled overrides**.

+#### Give CSS a unified expressive implementation

 Controlled overrides encompass traits common in functional & OO lanaguages.
 Controlled overrides consist of types & modifiers.
 Types have a set of laws that govern how a style can subsequently be modified.